Your Radio City Music Hall Concert Guide

 Concessions: Theater Standard, Expensive

-Food stands are on concourse levels across all tiers.
+Food stands on concourse levels across all tiers.
+This is traditional theater concession fare, not destination food.

 Pricing: Popcorn (small $6-8, large $10-12), candy/snacks $4-8, hot dogs $8-10, nachos $12-14, pretzels $6-8, pizza $12-16 per slice.
-Theater markup (200-300% above cost) applies to all items.
-Unlike concert venues, Radio City concessions are purely functional theater fare, not destination food.
+Theater markup (200-300% above cost) on everything.

 Drinks

 Alcohol (where permitted by event): Beer (domestic $12-14, imported $14-16), mixed drinks $14-18.
-Service ends 15 minutes before curtain.
+Service ends 15 minutes before showtime.

 Merchandise